 If a list of contract names is passed, it returns a promise resolving to an array of web3 contract instances, in the same order.

-Contract ABIs can be loaded in a similar fashion via the
+Contract addresses and ABIs can be loaded in a similar fashion via the

-contracts.abi() method, which accepts either a single contract name, or a list of names, to retrieve ABIs for.
+contracts.abi() methods, which accept either a single contract name, or a list of names, to retrieve data for.

 Creating Contract Instances¶